4nd4ny/EduChat-o1/README.md

 ## Overview

-EduChat is designed for educational institutions aiming to provide their students with free access to the latest versions of OpenAI's artificial intelligence models.
+EduChat is designed for educational institutions aiming to provide their students with free access to the latest versions of OpenAI's artificial intelligence models, in compliance with the GDPR.
 The installation on a server is accomplished easily using a few simple commands, enabling quick and efficient implementation of this educational tool.

 ## Key Features